Basheer-Ahmed-K/git_repo/src/Question 5/README.md

 		open the file and make some changes to it. (change 1 done)

 		Add and commit the changes to the new branch.

-		open the same file and make some changes to it.
+		open the same file and make some changes to it. (change 2 done)

 		Add and commit the changes to the new branch.